ATLAS is a particle physics experiment that will explore the fundamental nature of matter and the basic forces that shape our universe.

-The protons will be accelerated in the Large Hadron Collider, an underground accelerator ring 27 kilometers in circumference at the CERN laboratory in Geneva, Switzerland.
+The protons are accelerated in the Large Hadron Collider, an underground accelerator ring 27 kilometers in circumference at the CERN laboratory in Geneva, Switzerland.
 The particle beams are steered to collide in the middle of the ATLAS detector.
 The debris of the collisions reveal fundamental particle processes.
 The energy density in these high energy collisions is similar to the particle collision energy in the early universe less than a billionth of a second after the Big Bang.

-Other ATLAS Links:
+Other ATLAS Links

-ATLAS Computing at Illinois
+- ATLAS Computing at Illinois

-ATLAS TileCal Project
+- ATLAS TileCal Project

-News-Gazette article on 2013 Nobel Prize
+- News-Gazette article on 2013 Nobel Prize

-Angels and Demons
+- Angels and Demons

-2.38 TeV collisions on December 8, 2009
+- 2.38 TeV Collisions on December 8, 2009

 - Higgs-like Boson YouTube Video